aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to POTM" h2="Export XPS to POTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to POTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful set of tools to help developers quickly and easily create, manipulate, and convert documents in a variety of formats.

+The process of converting XPS to POTM begins with Aspose.PDF for Java.
+This component enables developers to export XPS to PPTX, a PowerPoint presentation format.
+Once the XPS document has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to POTM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with a comprehensive set of features to manipulate PowerPoint presentations.
+This API enables developers to create, edit, and convert PowerPoint presentations with ease.

+Aspose.Total for Java also provides a number of other components that can be used to manipulate documents in a variety of formats.
+These components include Aspose.Words for Java, Aspose.Cells for Java, Aspose.BarCode for Java, Aspose.Imaging for Java, and Aspose.Email for Java.
+With these components, developers can easily create, manipulate, and convert documents in a variety of formats.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to POTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POTM.
+Overall, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to POTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful set of tools to help developers quickly and easily create, manipulate, and convert documents in a variety of formats.
+With Aspose.Total for Java, developers can easily convert XPS to POTM with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}